eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ### Frontend

-The options are:
+This is limited by Common Lisp's ability to compile to JavaScript.
+Common Lisp being rather a sizeable language, the options are:

 * [Parenscript][parenscript]: A DSL that compiles a subset of Common Lisp to idiomatic JavaScript.

-* [JSCL][jscl]: An attempt to build a bootstrapping Common Lisp compiler.
+* [JSCL][jscl]: A CL-to-JS compiler designed to be self-hosting from day one.
 Lacks CLOS, `format` and `loop`.

 <div class="recommendations">
   <div class="consolidation">

+**Consolidation:**

-The best way to help consolidation is to drive one of the existing implementations forward.
+The best way to help consolidation is to drive one of the existing CL-to-JS implementations forward.

   </div>
   <div class="future">

+**Future Work:**

 Something like CFFI, but for CL-to-JavaScript implementations, so bindings to JavaScript libraries don't have to be rewritten if a new implementation comes